CoeGSS-Project/abm4py/README.md

 ## Deployment

-ToDo...
+This Framework is tested using Anaconda 3.
+Thus, follow the standart installation procedure fo Andaconda and add missing packages using: "conda install PACKAGE_NAME"

 ## Contributing

-ToDo..
+Jette von Postel

 ## Authors

-ToDo...
+Andreas Geiges
+Steffen Fuerst
+Sarah Wolf
+Gesine Steudle

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the NU General Public License - see the file headers for details

 ## Acknowledgments